The Apache Trail Historic Road offers one of Arizona’s best road trips.

 Allow plenty of time

 The drive from Phoenix to Tortilla Flat/Fish Creek Hill is a nice half-day trip.
 This is also the section of road that is paved, making it the easier section to drive.
-(However, this is also where the road construction will be through summer 2018.)

 Bring water just in case, as some sections of the Apache Trail are pretty remote and options for buying water and snacks along the way are limited.
 (And this is the desert.)